AusDTO/dta-website/_posts/2018-05-04-a-new-shopfront-for-the-dta.md

 We built our current site in 2016 as an interim site.
 We were busy delivering other projects and helping other agencies with theirs, so our own corporate site became a bit overlooked.
 It didn’t get the love and attention it deserved.

-This was an exciting opportunity that it gave us focus and dedicated resources to spend time understanding our users and designing improvements.
+This was an exciting opportunity that gave us focus and dedicated resources to spend time understanding our users and designing improvements.

 ## Discovering our users